decker-archive/vulcan/README.md

 - IRC Channel: #venera on irc.libera.chat.

 # design
-Feature Design Document for Manhattan.
+Feature Design Document for Vulcan.

-Manhattan is written in Python and JavaScript.
+Vulcan is written in Python and JavaScript.
-Manhattan uses FastAPI for HTTP Handling, Mako for HTML Templating, Cassandra for DB Storage and many other tools.
+Vulcan uses FastAPI for HTTP Handling, Mako for HTML Templating, Cassandra for DB Storage and many other tools.

 ## Venerette/Subera
 A Subera (or, "Venerette") is a Place where you can create posts, label those posts, add admins, and many more things.